franzbu/EnhancedSpaces.spoon/README.md

 SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
 Besides installing Hammerspoon for SpaceHammer's sake, you might also be interested in Hammerspoon's virtually endless possibilities for taylor-made customizations of your macOS at a later stage.

-To install SpaceHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.
+To install SpaceHammer, after downloading and unzipping, move the folder to `~/.hammerspoon/Spoons` and make sure the name of the folder is `SpaceHammer.spoon`.

 Alternatively, run the following terminal command: